-- Low-cost short-term access to Foundation Directory Online select a subscription level to quickly research prospective funders.
+- - Low-cost short-term access to Foundation Directory Online - Select either the FDO Essential or the FDO Professional subscription level to quickly research prospective funders.

-- Low-cost Foundation Grants to Individuals Online database to find foundation and public charity programs that fund students, artists, researchers, and other individual grantseekers.
+- Grants to Individuals by Candid - Subscription database to research foundation and public charity programs that fund students, artists, researchers, and other individual grantseekers.

-- Ask Us Email, chat or call the Foundation Center experts who can answer your questions about foundations, philanthropy, fundraising or nonprofits.
+- Candid Contact Us - Email or chat with the Candid experts who can answer general questions about foundations, philanthropy, fundraising or nonprofits.

 Council on Foundations

-NOZA is a database of charitable giving organizations (subscription-based, but free foundation search available with registration).
+NOZA is a subscription-based database of charitable giving organizations.
+Free foundation searching is available with registration.

 USA.gov For Nonprofits